Monday, January 7, 2013

 Today I had a long lunch break in between court hearings, so I wandered over to Sonny Bryan's Smokehouse to grab a quick bite.
 Their West End location is only a few blocks from the courthouse, so it's a perfect lunch spot for me.

-Sonny Bryan's isn't anything fancy, but then again barbecue isn't meant to be fancy, just smokey and delicious.
+Sonny Bryan's isn't anything fancy, but then again barbecue isn't meant to be fancy, just smoky and delicious.
 Here you'll find a few neon beer signs scattered throughout, as well as framed newspaper and magazine articles detailing their many accolades.
 The only menu is the big one mounted on the wall, so just place your order at the counter and wait for your name to be called.

 I didn't want to risk getting globs of barbecue sauce on my suit, so I opted for a fork-and-knife selection.
 I went with their special Smokehouse Sampler: smoked sausage and jalapeno sausage with a honey mustard dipping sauce.
 I also added a side of potato salad, as well as a small container of their barbecue sauce for my added dipping pleasure.